 Good is evil and evil is good. «Fair is foul, and foul is fair…», Shakespeare wrote in «Macbeth».
 This is an interaction between two opposite categories.
 This paradox is the moving force in human history.

-According to Hegel, any progress of the human society will be impossible without the constant unity and struggle of these opposites.
+According to Hegel, any progress of human society will be impossible without the constant unity and struggle of these opposites.

 Evil in the World Today

-We can admit that good is related to the positive changes in the society.
+We can admit that good is related to the positive changes in society.
 In the opposite way, evil leads to destruction and suffering.
 The actions of an individual can be either good or evil, depending on the inner world of the person and what values dominate in them.

 Political judgments are also evaluated within the dichotomy of good and evil.
 There is always a certain system of values behind them that must be shared by the majority in order to be good in the political sense.
 In many ways, moral evil neighbors and defines physical, social, and political evil.

 In the modern world of mass media, it forms the public consciousness and contributes to the evaluation of events in many ways.
 Mass media prompts the person what problems are associated with good and which are evil.
 This process paradoxically mixes the concepts of good and evil.

 The Justification of Evil in the World Today